 We spent a long time analysing the entire arena and found that nothing was being done at that time by any membership body or organisation to promote practitioners or training schools in a high profile, professional manner.

 Furthermore, at that time, complementary medicine had a very unprofessional profile; somewhat akin to a cottage industry.
 This was a sorry state of affairs and it became rapidly apparent that The CMA needed to exist if professional complementary medicine were to stand a chance.

-Here at The CMA we are a dedicated team of committed professionals (we're all qualified healthcare practitioners) and we are absolutely serious about achieving our mission.
-We have always had a committment to making sure that our Members can contact us easily and will always be able to get through to a real person at the end of the phone line.
+Here at The CMA we are a dedicated team of committed professionals (we’re all qualified healthcare practitioners) and we are absolutely serious about achieving our mission.
+We have always had a commitment to making sure that our Members can contact us easily and will always be able to get through to a real person at the end of the phone line.
 In addition, our e-communications are exceptionally effective and we are able to disseminate important information to our Members extremely rapidly and efficiently.

-As a demonstration of our commitment to our Members we are proud to report that during the first two years of our existence we had a marketing and research expenditure of just over £200,000, which back in the mid 1990's was a huge budget.
+As a demonstration of our commitment to our Members we are proud to report that during the first two years of our existence we had a marketing and research expenditure of just over £200,000, which back in the early 1990’s was a huge budget.